riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 **Modularity:** TravelGo has distinct features such as the community chatroom, cultural side quests and league based competition, that all evolve at different speeds.
 Event-driven design supports loose coupling, meaning each service can be developed, deployed, and maintained independently.
 Adding new features is straightforward, a new service just subscribes to relevant events without disrupting existing ones.
 Introducing a new module only requires subscribing to its related events, avoiding changes to other services. <br>
 **Integrity:** Events provide a structured, controlled way of sharing only the necessary data between services, improving data integrity and security.
 Sensitive data can be filtered at the broker, while services only receive the minimum required data needed, for instance, user IDs rather than full profiles.
 Moreover, event logs create an auditable trail of what happened and when, which strengthens TravelGo’s reliability and accountability.
 If inconsistencies like leaderboard manipulation arise, events can be traced back to verify the source of truth. <br>

-#### 10.2.2 CQRS (Command Query Responsibility Segregation)
-Implementing CQRS would be beneficial for TravelGo, since it improves scalability, modularity and performance.
-Because the write side of the system would be separated from the read side, we can use a different model for the reads, which makes the read side a lot faster.
-This is advantageous since our system will have far more reads than writes, since our users will mainly use the map feature with all of the tourist attractions.
-It is also a lot easier to scale the read and write sides when they are independent from each other.
-Another benefit is that the data is easier to update, which improves the modularity of the system.
-This is especially important since we often have to add or change the data of the tourist attractions.
-Lastly, CQRS fits really well with event driven communication, especially event sourcing, which we plan to use.

 #### 10.2.3 SAGA Pattern
 Although SAGA is a widely used design pattern for microservices, we do not believe it to be advantageous for our system.
 There are two main reasons for this.
 First of all, SAGA might cause increased latency, since services have to coordinate with each other.
 Because of this, the performance of our system might decrease.
 Second of all, SAGA is difficult to implement, and hard to debug.
 We do not believe that the advantages of SAGA outweigh these disadvantages.